khan2225/6020_MLProject/README.md

 Teams act as ML consultants tasked with discovering the **hidden business logic** of the legacy system and developing a **predictive model** that replicates its reimbursement behavior.

+**Scenario: Your team has been hired as ML consultants by ACME Corporation.
+Their legacy reimbursement system has been running for 60 years, no one knows how it works, but it is still used daily.
+A new system has been built, but the ACME Corporation is confused by the differences in results.
+Your mission is to use machine learning to understand the original business logic and create a model that can explain and predict the legacy system’s behavior.**

 ---

 ## Project Goals